03karenxu/school-projects/webgl animation 1/README.md

 **README**

 First WebGL assignment for my graphics class.
 Exercise in hierarchical modelling and real-time animation in the GPU pipeline.
-Files in the common directory and in object.js and vertex shader were provided by the teaching staff.
+Files in the common directory, object.js, and the vertex shader were provided by the teaching staff.

 **OUTPUT:**